abergs/docs-playground/src/guide/concepts.md

 - A **verification token**, created by the public API from calls to the `.signin()` method ([learn more](js-client.html#signin)).
 Your backend will verify this token to complete a sign-in operation

 ## More terms

-### Passkey
-Based on FIDO standards, passkeys are an alternitive to passwords, providing faster, easier, and more secure sign-ins to websites and apps.
-Device-bound passkeys can operate on platforms across a user's device.
-Learn more about passkeys [here](https://fidoalliance.org/passkeys/).

-### Security key
-A security key is an effective and popular method of adding two-factor authentication (2FA) to an account.
-A security key is a USB-like physical device that will store and handle cryptography.
-Security keys are based on FIDO2 authentication standards.
-See [Yubico](https://www.yubico.com/products/security-key/) to learn more about security keys.

 ### Relying party
 The relying party (RP) is the server that process requests for access to a resource.
 A web application that verifies a users credentials during an access request would be an example of a RP.